Patterns

 Deflection

 A piece is forced away from a critical defensive duty, allowing a tactical blow.
+The deflecting move typically captures or threatens the defender.

 Interference